yhassanzadeh13/lightchain-container/README.md

 levels = 30  // length of nameID (levels of skip graph) Mode = True // honest or malicious validationFees = 1 // reward received by validator
+Token = 20 //tokens if greater than 10 then passing the current contract ( logic behind transf.sol) ContractMode = False //Mode of lightchain (False -> original || True -> Smartcontract)
 ```
+## pre-requisite
+In solidityContracts folder put your .sol file.

 ## Running the simulation

-First you have to build the container.
+Then you have to build the container.
 You need to do this step for any change in the code.
 ```
 make build-container
 ```